 How to Elevate Your Mindset and Think More Positively

 I’m not a New Age disciple and, though entertaining, I don’t follow the teachings of The Secret or other law of attraction theories.
-It’s not that these theories aren’t inspiring, it’s that the principles can’t be validated.
+It’s not that these theories aren’t inspiring, it’s that the principles can’t be validated and I only integrate proven concepts in my coaching practice.

-That researched revealed fascinating studies, particularly around Neuroplasticity — a relatively new branch within neurological medicine that studies the mind’s ability to rewire itself.
+Current studies have revealed fascinating insights, particularly around Neuroplasticity — a relatively new branch within neurological medicine that studies the mind’s ability to rewire itself.

 These studies are encouraging because the findings are based on clinical trials that, when set up correctly, reveal repeatedly observable results on a statistically significant population.

-The purpose of this guide is to briefly introduce you to this exciting field of science and expose you to key principles that will enable you to think more positively, boost your mood, and uplift your lifestyle as a result.
+The purpose of this guide is to briefly introduce you to this exciting field of science and expose you to key principles that will enable you to think more positively, boost your mood, and uplift your life and work as a result.

 Research shows that negative thinking releases stress-producing hormones that can be destructive to our brain's normal functioning, having a significant and lasting effect on our physical and emotional well-being.